BitlyTwiser/Stalker2Mods/README.md

 # Base64 Encode the key and setup crypto.json
 1. Using the included Python script, Input the key and copy the resulting base64 encoded key.
 2. Add ther resulting decoded key into the Crypto.json file in the "Key" section.
-(You will see <YourKeyHere>)
+(You will see <YourKeyHere> within the file )

 # Unpack Data
 1. Run UnrealPak to extract the data